ishjaiswal7/Nimantran/README.md

 # Nimantran

-## This is an Invitation Designing and Gifting android mobile application developed on Kotlin
+## This is an Invitation Management and Gifting android mobile application developed on Kotlin

 # Developed by :
 ##      Stuti Rajeev (@thestutirajeev)